 The MFA in Theatre is currently offered in three fields of specialization.

 The MFA is the terminal degree in these fields.

 York offers competitive funding to all qualified graduate students and is committed to promoting excellence in research and teaching.
-Training opportunities and funding are provided through research assistantships in the student’s field of study, teaching assistantships with relevant undergraduate programs and/or graduate assistantships with faculty members or research units.
+Training opportunities and funding are provided through research assistantships in the student’s field of study, teaching assistantships with relevant undergraduate programs, graduate assistantships with faculty members and/or research assistantships.
 Your graduate program will provide you with details about your funding package and its components.